 …Moucher [Mary Devonshire] was to have the robes that had been carefully put away by Granny Evie in 1937 after King George VI’s coronation.
 Chatsworth, as always, came to the rescue.
 There were a number of tin boxes…In the vain hope of finding something for me, we started going through them and, lo and behold, from beneath a ton of tissue paper in the box that had held Moucher’s, appeared a second crimson peeress’s robe.
 The velvet is of exceptional quality, so soft your fingers hardly know they’re touching it, and of such pure brilliant crimson as to make you blink.”

-Debo wore the tiara at events during the 1950s and 60s, wore it as a necklace for a photoshoot, and also wore the honeysuckle elements as brooches.
+Debo wore the tiara at events during the 1950s and 60s, wore it as a necklace for a photoshoot, and often wore the honeysuckle elements as brooches.

 The Honeysuckle Tiara is the only tiara to have been worn by the current Duchess, Amanda, who wore it at her wedding to Debo’s son in 1967.
-It will most likely be seen next on Laura, Countess of Burlington, daughter-in-law of the Duke and Amanda.
+It was also worn by her daughter, Lady Celina, on her wedding day in 1995.
+It will most likely be seen worn on Laura, Countess of Burlington, daughter-in-law of the Duke and Amanda.

 Made in 1856, the tiara was described by Debo as: “This set consists of seven monumental pieces of jewelry which, until you look closely at them, might have been pulled out of the dressing-up box.
 They are a bizarre combination of antique (Greek and Roman) and Renaissance cameos and intaglios carved from emeralds, rubies, sapphires, and semi-precious stones – cornelian, onyx, amethysts and garnets – set in gold and enamel of exquisite workmanship by C.F.
 Hancock of London.
 They were commissioned by the dear, old extravagant 6th Duke of Devonshire, ‘the Bachelor Duke’, for his niece, Countess Granville, to wear at the coronation of Tsar Alexander II in Moscow in 1856.
 This tiara and its companion necklace, stomacher, and bracelet are very prickly to wear.
 I know because I put them all on for a Women’s Institute performance when I was cast as ‘The Oldest Miss World in the World.’”
 Debo only wore it once, for the aforementioned Women’s Institute performance as ‘The Oldest Miss World in the World.’
 UPDATE: The Parure was featured in a video as part of a series by Sotheby’s on the magnificent collection at Chatsworth.
 Watch the Duke and Duchess describe its amazing history here-